IBMProjectEventStore/db2eventstore-IoT-Analytics/AdvancedApplications/README.md

 To setup the Python 3.6.13 environment do the following.
 You will need to have pandas and numpy installed to execute the generate.sh locally(for Centos Linux) .

-Below we will ownload the package from https://www.python.org/ftp/python/3.6.8 and extract the file and perform installations.
+Below we will download the package from https://www.python.org/ftp/python/3.6.13 and extract the file and perform installations.
 This will install python in your $HOME directory
 ```
 cd
 wget https://www.python.org/ftp/python/3.6.13/Python-3.6.13.tgz